The Embassy of Brazil in Berlin

 Amb.
 Roberto Jaguaribe

-At the Ministry of Foreign Affairs in Brasilia, he was Head of Intellectual Property and Sensitive Technologies (1992), Director-General of the Department of Trade Promotion (1998-2000) and Head of Policy with responsibility for Africa, the Middle East, Asia and the Pacific (2007-10).
+At the State Secretariat of the Ministry of Foreign Affairs, in Brasília, he was head of the Division of Intellectual Property and Sensitive Technologies (1992); director general of the Trade Promotion Department (1998-2000); and Undersecretary General for Politics, responsible for managing foreign policy issues for Africa, the Middle East, Asia and the Pacific (2007-10).

-In other government departments, he served as secretary for international affairs at the Ministry of Planning and Budget (1995-98) and secretary for industrial technology at the Ministry of Development, Industry and Foreign Trade (2003-05).
-He also served as President of the National Institute of Industrial Property - INPI (2005-07).
-From 2016 to 2018 he was President of the Brazilian Agency for Investment and Trade Promotion Apex-Brasil.
+In other areas of government, he served as secretary for International Affairs at the Ministry of Planning and Budget (1995-98) and also as secretary for Industrial Technology at the Ministry of Development, Industry and Foreign Trade (2003-05).
+He chaired the National Institute of Industrial Property – INPI (2005-07).
+Recently, he held the Presidency of the Brazilian Trade and Investment Promotion Agency – Apex-Brasil (2016-18).

-He was Ambassador of Brazil in the United Kingdom of Great Britain and Northern Ireland (2010-15) and in the People's Republic of China and the People's Republic of Mongolia (2015-16).
+He was Brazil's ambassador to the United Kingdom of Great Britain and Northern Ireland (2010-15) and to the People's Republic of China and the People's Republic of Mongolia (2015-16).

-In January 2019 he took up the post of Ambassador of Brazil in Berlin.
+In February 2019, he took over as ambassador of Brazil in Berlin.

 Brazil is the only Latin American country with which Germany enjoys a “strategic partnership”.
 This is based on the German-Brazilian Strategic Partnership Action Plan of May 2008, in which both countries agreed to further step up bilateral and multilateral cooperation.
 A landmark event, in which efforts are made to strengthen bilateral relations, were the first intergovernmental consultations in August 2015, which Federal Chancellor Merkel and 12 Cabinet members (or their deputies) travelled Brasília to attend.